jafingerhut/dolly/README.md

     $ lein dolly ns '{ <option key/value pairs> }'

 By default the namespace dependencies are shown in text format.
-For example, here is the text output for `tools.reader` version 0.8.7:
+For example, here is part of the text output for `tools.nrepl` version 0.2.4:

     Dependencies:
       1 clojure.tools.nrepl.helpers